survivejs/webpack-book/manuscript/packages/02_authoring.md

 It's possible that your package reaches the end of its life.
 Another package could replace it, or it can become obsolete.
 For this purpose, npm provides [npm deprecate](https://docs.npmjs.com/cli/deprecate) command.
 You can state `npm deprecate foo@"< 0.4.0" "Use bar package instead"`.

-You can deprecate a range like this or a whole package by skipping the range.
+You can deprecate a range or a whole package by skipping the range.
 Given mistakes happen, you can undeprecate a package by providing an empty message.

 Deprecation can be handy if you have to rename a package.
 You can publish the package under a new name and let the users know of the new name in your deprecation message.